tuck1s/sparkpost-traffic-gen/README.md

 - Click next to clock icon.
 Add New Job.
 In command box, type `./sparkpost-traffic-gen.py`
 - Choose Schedule Every 10 Minutes.
 Next due time is displayed.

+### Monitoring

+- Click Open App.
+Results appear once scheduler has run at least once.
+Does _not_ display your API key as it's a public page.
-- To monitor, go to App Settings / More / View Log file
+- For detailed logs, go to App Settings / More / View Log file.
+- A JSON-format reporting endpoint is also available (URL ending in `/json`).

+### Changing settings

+- While running, you can change values in the Settings / Reveal Config Vars page.
+Changes are displayed on Open App screen immediately and affect traffic on the next scheduled run.
+No need to restart dynos.